We focus on the Probate work, you focus on your family

 Probate is the legal process admitting the will.
 Then following the instructions in the Will under court supervision.
-Probate is when the Courts decide what will be done with our property after we pass.
+Administration is when the Courts decide what will be done with our property after we pass.
 Since we cannot sign away our property anymore, the Court has to sign for us.
 The law has a way to transfer our property and pay off any valid debts we have left behind.

 Intestate succession is the process when there is no will or trust (or an unfunded trust).
 And the court must supervise every little step.
-In this case, the state has laws that determine who gets what and how much.
+In this case, the State has laws that determine who gets what and how much.
 (This article will refer to both processes as probate for ease of reading).

 Two Kinds of Probate

 In Arkansas, there are two basic types of probate:

 If an estate qualifies, then a formal Court proceeding is avoided.
 This form of probate is simpler, quicker, and easier than the other proceeding.

 - Everything we leave behind must be worth less than (or equal to ) $100,000.
 This includes bank accounts, savings, checking, cars, personal and most real estate.

 - No debts can be left behind or must be paid off.
 I.e. Creditors are settled with.

 - Medicaid has to be paid up and settled with.